MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/prelude.md

 \end{equation}
 It has signature `((Qubit, Qubit) => Unit is Adj + Ctl)`, representing that $\operatorname{CNOT}$ acts unitarily on two individual qubits.
 `CNOT(q1, q2)` is the same as `(Controlled X)([q1], q2)`.
-Since the `Controlled` functor allows for controlling on a register, we use the array literal `[q1]` to indicate that we want only the one control.
+Since the `Controlled` functor allows for controlling on a register, you use the array literal `[q1]` to indicate that you want only the one control.

 The <xref:Microsoft.Quantum.Intrinsic.CCNOT> operation performs doubly-controlled NOT gate, sometimes also known as the Toffoli gate.
 It has signature `((Qubit, Qubit, Qubit) => Unit is Adj + Ctl)`.